aeonSolutions/AeonLabs-.NET-Platform/README.md

 # AeonLabs-.NET-Platform
 The AeonLabs Platform is being developed in .Net 5.0 and is an open source platform.
 The main purpose is to facilitate development of windows applications:
-- Enables reusing of libraries
+- Enable reusing of libraries
 - Modular code design based on microservices principles
 - Fully customizable with almost no programming requiered

 - Allows development of custom packages and widgets
+- Integrity and Authenticity using PKCK
 - Allows live installation of widgets and packages downloaded from the [AeonLabs store](https://www.store.aeonlabs.solutions "AeonLabs store").
 Also a open source store that anyone can install and run

+- Cloud communication using HTTP, data formatted in JSON wrapped in standard commercial encription standards (AES, DES,... )
+- Easy integration with common cloud APIs

 - Suited for development of Cloud Windows applications
 - Suited for development of Cloudless windows applications
 - Suited for development of Applications for the internet of things
-- Integrity and Authenticity using PKCK
-- Cloud communication using HTTP, data formatted in JSON wrapped in standard commercial encription standards (AES, DES,... )

 ## Build Status